Senths02/portfolio/src/content/watch-party-data.md

 - Improved understanding of the technology
 - Increase in relevant insight

-Testing the designs in research would allow us to gauge the response, to inform the live experience.
+Testing the designs in research would allow us to gauge the response, and inform the live experience.

 ![Clear Data Pod proposition](images/watch-party-data/navigation_challenge.png)

 </details>
 <br>
 <details>
-<summary>Balancing the structure</summary>
+<summary>Laying the foundation</summary>

 ### Information gathering
-I looked at requirements for the navigation from a content and technical perspective.

 I analysed the architecture of similar utility services (like password vaults and cloud storage systems).

+I also looked at the requirements for the navigation from a content and technical perspective.
 <br>

 ### Mapping the structure
-I mapped the content structure for the pilot's navigation to determine where a Data Pod service could belong.
+By mapping the content structure for the navigation, I could determine where a Data Pod service could belong.
 <br>

 #### Original content structure